simon0302010/endfind/README.md

 ## License

 This project is licensed under the GNU General Public License Version 3.
 See the [LICENSE](LICENSE) file for details.

+## Credits

+This project is heavily inspired by and based on algorithms from [Ninjabrain Bot](https://github.com/Ninjabrain1/Ninjabrain-Bot).